-Condor Capital Management’s Take on Changes Coming to Medicaid Reimbursement Rates in 2015
+Condor Capital Wealth Management’s Take on Changes Coming to Medicaid Reimbursement Rates in 2015

 Prior to 2013, Medicaid reimbursement rates were conventionally low for primary care physicians and therefore, the economics of treating Medicaid covered patients proved to be extremely unbalanced.
 As a result, many lower level income patients struggled to find participating medical offices that were convenient and would treat them under the program.